 NIA - UK have taken significant steps during the year to prune historically adverse accounts to position the Branch for long-term profitability.
-Premium income reduced as a result by 13%, with a corresponding decrease in underwriting risks.
+Premium income reduced as a result by 5.7%, with a corresponding decrease in underwriting risks.
 The Non-Life Cat Risk is largely driven by the natural catastrophe exposure; the forward-facing underwriting mix has diversified the geographical exposure and reduced its exposure in certain territories, however NIA - UK have increased its appetite for risk by increasing attachment points for specific books for which reinsurance responds leading to an increase in the Cat Risk components of the regulatory capital requirement.
-Lapse risk has reduced as a result of increasing loss ratios with respect to expected profit within future premiums within the Technical Provision.
+Lapse risk has increased as a result of increasing profits anticipated within future cashflows within the Technical Provision.
 Overall, the branch maintains adequate reinsurance protection, as such these claims have limited exposure for NIA - UK.

-For the year 2022/23 NIA - UK will target premium growth between 1-2% considering developments in the reinsurance market, and to ensure that the target combined ratio on a net earned basis should not exceed 99.5%.
+For the year 2023/24 NIA - UK will target premium growth between 1-3% considering developments in the reinsurance market, and to ensure that the target combined ratio on a net earned basis should not exceed 99.5%.